kocakosm/hilal/README.md

 Hilal
 =====

-A dark color scheme for GVim.
+A dark color scheme for Vim.

 Screenshot